kubernetes/enhancements/keps/sig-scheduling/3243-respect-pod-topology-spread-after-rolling-upgrades/README.md

 know the exact label key and value when defining the pod spec.

-This KEP proposes a complementary field to LabelSelector named `MatchLabelKeys` in `TopologySpreadConstraint` which represent a set of label keys only.
-The scheduler will use those keys to look up label values from the incoming pod; and those key-value labels are ANDed with `LabelSelector` to identify the group of existing pods over which the spreading skew will be calculated.
+This KEP proposes a complementary field to LabelSelector named `MatchLabelKeys` in `TopologySpreadConstraint` which represent a set of label keys only. kube-apiserver will use those keys to look up label values from the incoming pod and those labels are merged to `LabelSelector`. kube-scheduler will also look up the label values from the pod and check if those labels are included in `LabelSelector`.
+If not, kube-scheduler will take those labels and AND with `LabelSelector` to identify the group of existing pods over which the spreading skew will be calculated.

 The main case that this new way for identifying pods will enable is constraining skew spreading calculation to happen at the revision level in Deployments during